By Bill Mahanna and Ev Thomas

 There's not much research on N fertilization of older mixed stands, but 50 pounds per acre of actual N at spring green-up should be "in the ballpark," as they say.
 Note: Nitrogen will not adversely affect the alfalfa in an alfalfa-grass stand.
 It won't enhance alfalfa yield enough to justify applying it to straight alfalfa, but it's A-OK to apply it to mixed stands as they age.

 With as little research as has been done on nitrogen fertilization of alfalfa-grass mixtures, there's been even less recent research on the seeding rates of alfalfa-grass.
 For instance, seeding recommendations by Cornell University agronomists have changed little in the past 50 years.

 In general, the proportion of alfalfa to grass ranges from 2:1 to 3:1, depending on the grass species, with a total seeding rate of about 20 pounds per acre.
 You can get a successful stand with somewhat less than 20 pounds per acre, depending on soil condition, seed depth and seeding equipment.
 We've seen farmers who by mistake undershot their desired seeding rate by almost 50 percent and still wound up with an excellent stand because they did almost everything else right.

 Timothy, orchardgrass, ryegrass and reed canarygrass are all popular forage grasses, but the grass recently receiving considerable attention is tall fescue, especially now that many endophyte-free varieties are on the market.
 Tall fescue has good adaptability to variable soil drainage conditions, mixes well with alfalfa and has the potential for high yield and quality.

-This article was originally published in the January 2012 Hoard's Dairyman issue, and is reproduced with ftheir permission.
+This article was originally published in the January 2012 issue of Hoard's Dairyman.
+Reproduced with their permission.